-The Social Data Science DPhil provides an opportunity for students to address research questions from across the spectrum of disciplines, drawing on our multidisciplinary faculty and on the complementary strengths of the student cohort, each of whom will be building on literature from different disciplines to answer research questions.
+The DPhil in Social Data Science provides an opportunity for students address research questions at the intersection of the computational and social sciences, supported by the multidisciplinary faculty at the OII, Engineering Science, Statistics, Sociology, Computer Science and other departments across the University of Oxford, as well as by the complementary strengths of the student cohort, each of whom will be building on the literature from different disciplines.

 The programme is aimed at providing students with a solid grounding in social science theory and the technical skills needed to leverage new forms of data using new methods to answer real social questions.

 This degree will train individuals to develop and adapt techniques such as machine learning to analyse large, structured and unstructured, complex datasets in order to improve decision making and answer social science research questions.
 Ordinarily, students will be expected to have training similar to that offered within the MSc in Social Data Science, but gaps may be filled with courses from the MSc curriculum as well as other existing courses at the University.

 Applications for direct entry into the DPhil programme will open in autumn 2018 with students starting the degree in October 2019.

 Our DPhil students’ research spans a wide range of topics, normally linked to the research of one or more of our faculty supervisors.
 Most students will be supervised by two faculty members: one from the computational sciences and one from the social sciences.

 This system allows doctoral students to dig deeply into research questions at the intersection of disciplines while also being able to place these questions within the broader disciplinary contexts.

 Over the course the programme, you are expected to produce an important and original piece of scholarship that will make a significant contribution to the dynamic area of social data science.
 On completion, you will have the qualities and transferable skills necessary to excel in teaching, research, policy-making or business.